Slow and Sandy: Bikepacking the Australian Outback

 Dylan Kentch, Anne Beadell Highway, Australian Outback

 It was a fucking sweet trip.
 Sick.
 Filth.
 I could continue writing the superlative adjectives I hear young mountain bikers utter at my retail job in a bicycle shop, but I don’t have to do this to drive home the point that this was a sublime and serene bike tour.
-It was one that went to both expected and unanticipated extremes.
+It was one that went to expected and unanticipated extremes.
 In the end, it was more than everything I desired.

 • Dylan Kentch, Anne Beadell Highway, Australian Outback